kylecox1/amethyst/README.md

 ## License

-Amethyst is free and open source software distributed under the terms of both the [MIT License][lm] and the [Apache License 2.0][la].
+The Bonsai Simulator is open source software distributed under the terms of both the [MIT License][lm] and the [Apache License 2.0][la].

 [lm]: docs/LICENSE-MIT